inria-muse/fathom.addon/README.md

 ## Use Fathom on Web Pages

-Fathom provides a set of network measurement oriented javascript APIs for regular web pages.
-TODO: add some examples here or on the web site.
+Fathom provides a set of network measurement oriented javascript APIs for regular web pages, read more from [our project dev site](https://muse.inria.fr/fathom/dev).

 ### Contributors